5 Days in Aspen: A Journal Through Peak Fall Color Season

 8:30 AM — Bike rental

-An elk was standing in the river at mile 4.
-Not moving, not bothered, just standing in the water looking like it owned the place.
-Which, to be fair, it did.
+Watch for an elk standing in the river around mile 4 — not moving, not bothered, just standing in the water looking like it owns the place.
+Which, to be fair, it does.

 11:30 AM — Woody Creek Tavern

-Hunter S. Thompson's old haunt.
-A dive bar with a surprisingly good green chili burger ($16) and a patio where you can sit and pretend you're in a Gonzo journalism novel.
+Hunter S. Thompson's old haunt: a dive bar with a surprisingly good green chili burger ($16) and a patio where you can sit and pretend you're inside a Gonzo journalism novel.
 The walls are covered in Thompson memorabilia and local art.

 3:00 PM — Castle Creek Road drive